GuoQi2000/GuoQi2000.github.io/_pages/about.md

 # About Me

-I am now a third year undergraduate student from Kuang Yaming Honors School, Nanjing University.
+I am now a senior student at Kuang Yaming Honors School, Nanjing University, China.
 I am going to pursue the master's degree at the Knowledge Computing Lab (KCL), Peking University (PKU) in the fall of 2024.
-My research interests include natural language processing, machine learning and out-of-distribution generalization.
+My research interests include natural language processing, large languague models and out-of-distribution generalization.

 # 🔥 News
 - *2022.06*: &nbsp;🎉🎉 I finished my internship in NJUNLP!
+- *2022.10*: &nbsp;🎉🎉 Paper “Debias NLU Datasets via Training-free Perturbations” is accepted by findings of EMNLP 2023!

 # 📖 Educations
 - *2020.09 - 2024.06*, undergraduate student in the Kuang Yaming Honors School of Nanjing University.